 In a world where policy-makers, donors, and payers are increasingly cost-sensitive, how does one measure returns on investments in health?
-Cost-effectiveness analyses can help formally evaluate clinical and policy decisions, particularly when decisions have to be made on the basis of incomplete or imperfect information (as is usually the case).
+Cost-effectiveness analyses can help formally evaluate clinical and policy decisions, particularly when, as is usually the case, decisions have to be made with incomplete or imperfect information.
 The objectives of this course are to give students an understanding of:

-There will be 6 core sessions on methods and 6 sessions focused on review of homework assignments and discussion of questions from lecture or syllabus.
-These sessions will occur on Thursdays from 1:00 PM to 3:00 PM, Jan.
-11 to Mar.
-22.
+There will be 6 core sessions on methods and 6 sessions focused on review of homework assignments and discussion of questions.
+These sessions will occur on Thursdays from 3:15 PM to 5:00 PM, Jan.
+10 to Mar.
+21.

 All course materials and recorded lectures will be posted on the course's online syllabus.

 The following textbooks are recommended but not required.

 Methods for the Economic Evaluation of Health Care Programmes by M. F. Drummond et al. Oxford Medical Publications.
 4th Edition.
 2015.

 Decision Modeling for Health Economic Evaluation by A. Briggs, M. Sculpher, and K. Claxton.
 Oxford University Press.
 First edition.
 2006.

 Books may be purchased either through the publisher or a variety of commercial venues (e.g., Amazon.com).